XKirby/en/species_compendium.md

 >
 > {: .specie-inverted-callout }
 > > *Example Techniques*{: .text-gamma .header-font .text-grey-lt-000 }
-> > *An example of a Technique a character of this Species might use, assuming they have 1 Power and not accounting for their level limit on negative Traits.*{: .text-grey-lt-000 }
-> > *Includes potential outcomes and skills required for Primary and Secondary checks.*{: .text-grey-lt-000 }
 > >
 > > {: .specie-inner-callout }
 > > > *Chuckle Charge*{: .header-font } (**0 FP**{: .spirit-color })